 Tame some of the wild’s hidden secrets without handy guide.

-The Legend of Zelda: Breath of the Wild is here, and it’s one of the most interesting Zelda releases to date.
+The Legend of Zelda: Breath of the Wild is here, and it’s amazing.
 In fact, we think it gives iconic and all-important series favourites Ocarina of Time and A Link to the Past a run for their money.
-No, really.
+Seriously.

 Other critics seem to agree too, with the game managing to garner near perfect scores right across the board.

 The point is, Breath of the Wild is damn good.
 Part of what makes it so good is how it throws certain Zelda conventions out and makes for a more broad, open game with lots to do and discover in any order you want.

 In order to help you out with some of the more difficult and obtuse sections of that, we’ve compiled some help below.
 Non-story spoilers are in these pages, obviously.

 Tips, tricks and must-know information

 This is a big game.
 Let’s get you started.

 Before you wander into the world of Hyrule, you should consider preparing yourself for just how vast it is – and one way to do that is our series of tips for beginners which goes over some of the most important things you need to know for your quest.